 The Appearance of Medinian Themes

-As I said in my intro, I spotted four different topics that looked more akin to Medninian material: hypocrites, striving, People of the Book, emigration.
+As I said in my intro, I spotted four different topics that looked more akin to Medinian material: hypocrites, striving, People of the Book, emigration.

 The surah contains mentions of “striving” in both its early and closing ayat.
 It’s been a while since I wrote about the semantics of jahad “strive/struggle” verses qatal “fight/kill,” so for a quick reiteration here I’ll recap that words with the roots j-h-d contain ideas of effort and expenditure, not violence (except in its capacity as a form of effort).
-A mention of striving does not mean that Muhammad’s ministry has developed into the field of warfare.
+A mention of striving here does not necessarily mean that Muhammad’s ministry has already developed into the field of warfare.
 It also is true that a call to “striving” is much more present in Medinian suwar.
 The only Meccan instances where believers are directly called to striving is in Surah an-Nahl in connection to those who emigrate away from their prophet and still endeavor to maintain their religion.
 The other Meccan instance is in The Criterion in which Muhammad is told to strive through the words of the Quran.
-So the concept of striving, and certainly the call to believer to strive, is something that seems more related to Muslim life in Medina.
+So the concept of striving, and certainly the call to believers to strive, is something that seems more related to Muslim life in Medina, but is not exclusively Medinian.

 An accidental message that comes across from the struggle between prophets and authorities in the Meccan suwar is that there is no role given to the believers.
 They are called to general righteousness, good character, charity, and obedience to their prophet.
 They endure in their religion and wait patiently for God and their prophet to overthrow society and hand them success.
 It was only in the challenge to Qarun, where no leader was around, that the people had a voice and championed good religion.
-Even still, God was the one who took care of the situation.
-Twelve years into Muhammad’s ministry, the people were still waiting for God.
-So it only starts appearing later that the people are going to have to put effort into their own ascendancy, and not just wait for God to intervene with a seismic event.
-With this revelation, it is already taught that the people are not to assume that God needs their help, but only that striving will be rewarded.
+Even still, God was the one who took care of the situation and defeated Qarun.
+Twelve years into Muhammad’s ministry the people were still waiting for God.
+Only later does it start appearing that the people are going to have to put effort into their own ascendancy and not just wait for God to intervene with a seismic event.
+With this revelation, it is already taught that the people are not to assume that God needs their help, but only that striving is an opportunity for greater rewards.

 Placing it in History

-So given this material, we can see a transition in Muhammad’s ministry.
+So given this material and what we understand of Muhammad’s historical setting, we can see a transition in Muhammad’s ministry.
 The people can no longer buckle down on holy living and wait for delivery through God’s intervention.
 Mecca is not budging from its polytheism and the situation is escalating from troubled tolerance to more active hostility.
 Even more of a factor was that Muhammad had just lost his immunity.
 Despite the hostility of the Meccan authorities, Muhammad could always escape the worst consequences of his fiery monotheism thanks to the protection of his Uncle Abu Talib, the patriarch of the Hashemite clan, who was not only a surrogate father to Muhammad but also the literal father to Muhammad’s surrogate son.
 And also, Muhammad’s dear original wife, Khadijah, had died.
 It was time for Muhammad to move on, and it was time to get himself and his followers away from the hostility of the Meccans.

 I believe this surah is in fact straddling the transition events from Mecca to Yathrib/Medina.
 My evidence comes from two ayat: